Schedule Appointment Online

 Rosenthal Legislative Intern Awards

 A Madison education focuses on the application of knowledge and analysis to public issues, concerns and events, as well as on theoretical approaches to social science.
-As a result, Madison students learn to think critically and analytically about public affairs, to evaluate policy options, and to understand decision-making.
+As a result, Madison students learn to think critically and analytically about public affairs, evaluate policy options, and understand decision-making.
 Madison believes that a liberal education is incomplete without a chance to test and apply these abilities in professional settings.

-During the junior or senior year, one semester is spent participating in an internship with an agency, organization, business, or legislative office instead of in the classroom.
-The College believes that it is important that our students spend at least three months interning in an organization and a position that allows them to apply what they have learned in the classroom to the professional world.
+During the junior or senior year, one semester is spent participating in an internship with an agency, organization, business, or legislative office, instead of in the classroom.
+The College believes that it is important that our students spend at least three months interning in an organization, and a position that allows them to apply what they have learned in the classroom to the professional world.
 In addition to the learning opportunities afforded by such an internship, many of our graduates have developed excellent job contacts through the organizations in which they interned.

 Students may, with advisor approval, petition to substitute one of the following four options for MC400 and/or MC401: a senior honors thesis; prior professional or public affairs-related work experience relevant to the Madison program; a student teaching dual major or a dual major practicum; or an approved Study Abroad program.
 To acquire a Field Experience Substitution Petition, please stop by the Field Experience Office (328 S. Case Hall) or contact Max Olivero at oliverom